virgesmith/neworder/docs/examples/boids.md

 (if a separation is required, the boid will not attempt to align or cohere)

 The entities are stored in a pandas `DataFrame` and use `neworder.Space` to update positions.
-There are no explicit `for` loops in the model - all position and velocity calculations are "vectorised"<sup>&ast;</sup> for efficiency.
+There are no explicit `for` loops in the model - all position and velocity calculations are "vectorised"[^1] for efficiency.

-&ast; in this context "vectorisation" merely means the avoidance of explicit loops in an interpreted language.
+[^1]: in this context "vectorisation" merely means the avoidance of explicit loops in an interpreted language.
 The actual implementation may be compiled to assembly language, vectorised in the true ([SIMD](https://en.wikipedia.org/wiki/SIMD)) sense, parallelised, optimised in other ways, or any combination thereof.

 Run like so

 ```sh
 python examples/boids/run.py 2d
 ```

-The 2d version utilises a wrap-around domain and does not implement the reversion step.

 or

 ```sh
 python examples/boids/run.py 3d
 ```

-which runs

-{{ include_snippet("examples/boids/run.py") }}

-and this is the 3-d implementation:

-{{ include_snippet("examples/boids/boids3d.py") }}

-A 2-d implementation is also provided in `examples/boids/boids2d.py`.
+The 2d version utilises a wrap-around domain and so does not require the reversion step.

 ## Outputs